Putting Your Songs On The Web

 Now, most songwriters would have waited for somebody else to invent the wheel - but not Derek.

-But that was then and this is now (to coin a phrase), and today, CD Baby has over 50 staff, operates from a huge warehouse complex in Portland, Oregon (Woodstock apparently being too cold in winter ), and with no fewer than 105,000 different artists on its books.
+But that was then and this is now (to coin a phrase), and within a few years, CD Baby had over 50 staff, operated from a huge warehouse complex in Portland, Oregon (Woodstock apparently being too cold in winter ), and with no fewer than 105,000 different artists on its books.

-To date, it has sold over two million CDs - and more importantly, has paid out more than fifteen million dollars to songwriters and musicians worldwide.
+By then, it had sold over two million CDs - and more importantly, had paid out more than fifteen million dollars to songwriters and musicians worldwide.

 Not bad for a hobby which turned into a sideline, and ended up as the largest outlet for independent CDs on the internet.

-Since then, there have been imitators - you can offer your CD on Amazon.com nowadays for example, (although they will charge you an arm and a leg for the privilege), but CD Baby remains unrivalled in its field.
+Since then, there have been imitators - you can offer your CD on Amazon.com nowadays for example, but CD Baby remains unrivalled in its field.

 Well first off, you need to have five copies (at least), of your CD available before going on the site.